Career Services Follow Up Survey - Class of 2012 Executive Summary

-The following pages detail the results of the Follow-up Survey for the Class of 2011.
-This report is a summary of the career fields and graduate schools in which members of the Class of 2011 were engaged seven to ten months post graduation.
+The following pages detail the results of the Follow-up Survey for the Class of 2012.
+This report is a summary of the employment and continuing study in which members of the Class of 2012 were engaged seven to ten months post graduation.
 The survey is an important component of Career Services’ efforts to understand the kinds of work and graduate programs new graduates are interested in pursuing.
-The information is also shared with the St. Lawrence community including University Communications, Admissions, and University Advancement to assist other staffs in accomplishing their work objectives.
+The information is shared with the St. Lawrence community to assist colleagues in advising students and in accomplishing their work objectives.

-To summarize the final report, 407 of the 529 graduates reported their career status for a 76.9% return rate.
-This is slightly higher than the 75.7% return rate for the Class of 2010.
+To summarize the final report, 429 of the 544 graduates reported their career status for a 78.9% return rate.
+This is 2% higher than the return rate for the Class of 2011.
 All respondents completed the survey on-line or over the phone with a Career Services staff member.
 Graduates were mailed a postcard with the survey site address, and subsequent follow-up was conducted through personalized emails and phone calls.
 Career Services also collaborated with faculty and coaches asking them to contact non-respondents to have them complete the survey.
-Data was collected between December 13, 2011 and March 11, 2012.
+Data was collected between December 17, 2012 and March 10, 2013.

-The percent of respondents from the Class of 2011 who found full-time employment through some form of networking rose to 72.5%, a jump from 68.3% for the Class of 2010.
-The Class of 2011 also saw a nearly 4% increase over last year in obtaining jobs through participation in recruitment events, and approximately 15% of respondents indicated they found their job through their internship—a 4% increase from last year.
-These figures highlight the need for students to engage on multiple levels and to participate in internships during their time at St. Lawrence.
+The majority of respondents from the Class of 2012 found full-time employment through some form of networking.
+Nearly 14% of newly employed graduates found their employment through an internship, and participation in Career Services off-campus recruiting events and on-campus interviews accounted for 10.2% of how new graduates secured jobs.
 Education remains as the top career field in which respondents are employed with Finance/Banking in second, and Retail/Wholesale in third.
 The top job functions performed by respondents from the Class of 2011 are Teaching/Coaching/Training, Sales, Administration/Management, and Customer Service.

-Graduate/Professional school attendance (as the primary activity) was down roughly 3.0% this year to 16.7% from 19.6%.
-Education, Business, and Social Sciences were the top three fields of study for respondents enrolled either full-time or part-time in graduate or professional school, with Law a close fourth.
-53.2% of survey respondents attending graduate school chose to study in one of these top three areas, while an additional 10% chose Law.
-It is interesting to note that while Science & Technology was tied with Education for the top spot last year, this year it came in low on the list in eighth place.
+The overall (not only as primary activity) number of new graduates continuing in school rose from 18.5% to 22% (up 3.5%).
+Education, Science & Technology and Health were the top three fields of study for respondents enrolled either full-time or part-time in graduate or professional school, with Social Sciences a close fourth.
+Fifty-four percent (52.9%) of survey respondents attending graduate school chose to study in one of these top three areas, while an additional 12.5% chose Social Sciences.
+It is interesting to note that with the exception of Education, none of these fields were on the top list for the previous years’ graduates.

 The following detailed report contains information on the top 10 career industries and job functions, sources of obtaining employment, salary information, a sampling of jobs, a breakdown of graduate school attendance, a sampling of graduate and professional school programs, and internship information.